How much does a 3G pitch cost?

 Most sports pitch resurfacing or new sports pitch installations require new fencing or lighting.
 These additional extras can add to the costings, especially if a higher specification or longer warranty period is required.

-McArdle Sport Tec would be more than happy to supply you with a free of charge estimate for your project or if you would like any further information please contact us on firstname.lastname@example.org or call us on 01491 827 810.
+McArdle Sport Tec would be more than happy to supply you with a free of charge estimate for your new or resurfacing project or if you would like any further information please contact us on firstname.lastname@example.org or call us on 01491 827 810.